vehicle-lang/tutorial/introduction.md

 There are several  research challenges in this area:
 1. On the solver side, undecidability of non-linear real arithmetic [@Akbarpour2009] and scalability of neural network verifiers [@Wang2021] stand as two main challenges.
-2. In all realistic scenarious, even accurate neural networks require extra "property-driven" training in order to comply with verification properties in question.
-It means such "property-driven" training should be integrated with verification.
+2. In all realistic scenarious, even accurate neural networks require extra "property-driven training" in order to comply with verification properties in question.
+This calls for new methods of integrating training with verification.
 3. The scope of neural network properties available in the literature is limited.
 Robustness is the most popular general property to date [@Casadio2022], and others include mostly domain-specific properties, such as ACAS Xu Benchmark [@Katz2017], which we will consider shortly in this tutorial.
 4. The available language inrastructure (e.g. the existing neural network solvers) encourage property specifications in terms of the input space, whereas one often needs to reason in terms of the problem space.
 5. Finally, neural networks usually work as components of complex systems, and the question of integating neural networ solevers with other theorem provers is yet unsolved.